bregman-arie/devops-exercises/README.md

   * Push Gateway
   * Alert Manager</summary><br><b>

-Prometheus server responsible for scraping the storing the data<br>
+Prometheus server is responsible for scraping and storing the data<br>
 Push gateway is used for short-lived jobs<br>
 Alert manager is responsible for alerts ;)
 </b></details>